 “…Previously, design teams needed to use purpose built VR studios and VR head-mounted displays tethered to expensive gaming computers in order to use Gravity Sketch.
 With this launch, creatives can sketch from their desk or the comfort of their home.
 You can just pop the headset on and go — it cuts out so many steps for the setup process…”

 The benefits of using Gravity Sketch on the Oculus Quest

-We’ve noticed that there are still a lot of questions from our community about how Gravity Sketch works with Quest, so we wanted to take the opportunity to answer them.
+We’ve noticed that there are still a lot of questions from our community about how Gravity Sketch works with Quest and Quest 2, so we wanted to take the opportunity to answer them.

 First thing’s first, what is the Oculus Quest and why is it so different to other VR headsets?

 The Oculus Quest is a wireless, standalone headset that does not require tethering to a computer.
 Most design applications for VR have highly complex software that requires powerful headsets to operate it; however, the Quest is still powerful and Gravity Sketch was, in fact, the only design software that could be deployed on Quest.